Fresno COVID-19 case donates plasma to help others

 To be eligible, the patients needed to be recovered for at least two weeks and be able to give blood.

-The blood center screen 15 people but Hall was the only match.
+The blood center screened 15 people but Hall was the only match.

 “Well when you can serve and help others,” said Hall.
 “Do it.”